Mid-Think: Training-Free Intermediate-Budget Reasoning via Token-Level Triggers: Motivation: Reasoning Is Governed by a Few Tokens

 \subsection{Experimental Verification of Token-Level Triggers}

-To validate the hypothesized "overfitting" of reasoning models to specific reasoning-mode cues, we construct a set of compositional prompting modes based on the combinations discussed in the previous section.
-These modes include No-think, Think, No-think + Okay, No <think> + Okay, and <reason> + Okay, with the exact prompting formats specified in the Format column of \Cref{tab:format_mode_dataset}.
+To validate the hypothesized ``overfitting'' of reasoning models to token-level cues, we construct compositional prompting modes combining the triggers discussed above: No-think, Think, No-think + Okay, No \texttt{<think>} + Okay, and \texttt{<reason>} + Okay (see \Cref{tab:format_mode_dataset} for exact formats).

-We then evaluate Qwen3-8B under these modes on MATH500, AIME22--24, and GPQA, reporting both accuracy and wait count, as summarized in \Cref{tab:format_mode_dataset}.
-We observe that when the token ``Okay'' is used as the opening cue—such as in the No <think> + Okay and <reason> + Okay settings—the model consistently exhibits reasoning-mode behavior, with both accuracy and wait count closely matching those of the standard Think mode.
+We evaluate Qwen3-8B on MATH500, AIME22--24, and GPQA, reporting accuracy and wait count in \Cref{tab:format_mode_dataset}.
+Modes containing ``Okay'' as the opening cue (No \texttt{<think>} + Okay, \texttt{<reason>} + Okay) consistently match Think-mode accuracy and wait count, confirming its role as a reasoning trigger.
+The No-think + Okay setting, however, shows degraded performance, as the co-occurrence of \texttt{\textbackslash n\textbackslash n</think>} and ``Okay'' induces conflicting signals, yielding an intermediate rather than a clean reasoning regime.

-In contrast, the No-think + Okay setting leads to noticeable drops in both accuracy and wait count.
-This indicates that the simultaneous presence of \textbackslash n\textbackslash n followed by the </think> tag and the ``Okay'' token induces a conflicted or intermediate behavior, resulting in a compromised reasoning regime rather than a clean reasoning or non-reasoning mode.